Pyrexiaa/UZH_SoCo2023/GroupX-a2/README.md

 ```

 # Tracing
 Tracing is an essential feature for debugging and profiling software.
 In this enhancement, the LGL interpreter has been augmented to include a tracing functionality.
 The **‘--trace option’** , when used with the interpreter, logs details about the start and end times of each function into a specified trace file.
-This feature is implemented using decorators introduced in Chapter 9.
+This feature is implemented using decorators (@wrap) introduced in Chapter 9.

 ## 3.1 Logging
 Tracing functionalities have been added to the LGL Interpreter.
 You can generate a trace file by running a program with the --trace option: